robstoll/niok/docs/index.md

 # Installation

-Niok is published to maven central, jcenter and [bintray](https://bintray.com/robstoll/tutteli-jars/niok).
-Following an example if you use gradle and jcenter:
+Niok is published to maven central.
+Following an example how to use it

 ```
-repositories { jcenter() }
+repositories { mavenCentral() }
 dependencies {
     implementation 'ch.tutteli.niok:niok:1.4.1'
 }